-> In 2009, SDS Lumber Company filed an application with EFSEC to build up to 50 wind turbines, each up to 426 feet tall, on prominent ridgelines near the town of White Salmon.
-In 2012, a scaled-down version of the proposal (up to 35 turbines, each up to 430 feet tall) was approved by former Washington Governor Christine Gregoire.
+In 2002, SDS Lumber Company requested from BPA a 70-MW generation interconnection to BPA's energy grid for a new wind energy project.
+In 2007, SDS Lumber Company proposed to build up to 85 wind turbines, each up to 426 feet tall, on prominent ridgelines near the town of White Salmon.
+In 2009, the Washington Department of Natural Resources rejected SDS's request to build wind turbines on public land.
+In 2012, a scaled-down version of the project (up to 35 turbines, each up to 430 feet tall) was approved by former Washington Governor Christine Gregoire.

-> Proposed along the boundary of the National Scenic Area and within an area designated for the protection of the endangered Northern spotted owl, the Whistling Ridge Project would mar world-class scenery and harm endangered species habitat, with little to no benefit to the state of Washington’s citizens.
+Proposed along the boundary of the National Scenic Area and within an area designated for the protection of the endangered Northern spotted owl, the Whistling Ridge Project would mar world-class scenery and harm endangered species habitat, with little to no benefit to the state of Washington’s citizens.

 Icons of the Pacific Northwest, like the Columbia River Gorge, Mount Rainier, and the Olympic Mountains, should be off-limits to large-scale energy development.
 We can combat climate change without having to sacrifice our most special places and our core values.

 Friends Opposes the Whistling Ridge Energy Project Because: